Global group laws and equivariant bordism rings: Complex bordism

 \subsection{The adjunction between global group laws and $A$-equivariant formal group laws}

-We now describe the process of constructing an $A$-equivariant formal group law out of a global group law more generally.
+We now describe the process of constructing an $A$-equivariant formal group law out of an arbitrary global group law not necessarily induced by a complex oriented global ring spectrum.
 For the reasons described earlier, we first restrict to the case where $A$ is a torus.
 The constructions are very similar to those in Sections \ref{sec:realadjunction1}, \ref{sec:realadjunction2} and \ref{sec:realadjunction3}, so we will be brief.